A living laboratory for conservation education and scientific investigation, built to empower the scientists of tomorrow.

 Which is why we’re committed to creating new ways of using science and education to shape this future through research, collaboration and immersive learning.

-To help us shape a future for wildlife and people, we’ve created the Taronga Institute of Science and Learning, a world-class facility built right here in Taronga Zoo Sydney.
+To help us shape a future for wildlife and people, we’ve created the Taronga Institute of Science & Learning, a world-class facility built right here in Taronga Zoo Sydney.

 Taronga is home to the largest Zoo-based conservation science team in Australia and has been running formal education programs for more than 40 years.
 Now, students from preschool to PhD can to study, explore and be inspired by our growing team of scientists, researchers and wildlife field staff as they pioneer solutions to save species from the brink of extinction.